 Interdisciplinary Studies in Human Development, PhD

-The doctoral program in Interdisciplinary Studies in Human Development, (ISHD) provides a strong interdisciplinary foundation in developmental theory and research, and prepares students for faculty positions in academia, and careers in research.
+The doctoral program in Interdisciplinary Studies in Human Development, (ISHD) provides a strong interdisciplinary foundation in developmental theory and research, and prepares students for faculty positions and research careers.

 |Recommended Courses include:|

 |Inter/National Development and Education|

 |Complex, Multilevel, and Longitudinal Research Models|

 A Qualifications Evaluation of each student is conducted after the completion of 6 but not more than 8 course units.
 The evaluation is designed by the specialization faculty and may be based on an examination or on a review of a student’s overall academic progress.

 A Candidacy Examination on the major subject area is required.
 The candidacy examination is a test of knowledge in the student's area of specialization, requiring students to demonstrate knowledge and reasoning in the key content areas in their specialization as defined by their academic division.
 This examination is normally held after the candidate has completed all required courses.

 All doctoral candidates must present their dissertation proposals orally and in person to the dissertation committee.